ntsd/websocket-benchmark/README.md

 4. [fasthttp/websocket](https://github.com/fasthttp/websocket)
 5. [tokio-tungstenite](https://github.com/snapview/tokio-tungstenite)

-## Test resource
+## Test Resources

-To be fair the resource will limit using docker to see the most efficient framework per resource.
+To ensure a fair comparison, the resources will be limited using Docker to determine the most efficient framework per resource.

 CPU Limit: 4 cores

 Memory Limit: 1GB

 Memory Swap: no swap

 More details: <https://docs.docker.com/config/containers/resource_constraints/>

-> I did some test on No CPU Limit in Local Machine.
+> Note: I performed some tests using my local machine without CPU limits.
-> seem Go result is better than Bun and Node.
+> The results were that Go performed better than both Bun and Node.
+> You could try it yourself on a high performance machine.

-## Test methods
+## Test Methods

 Port Number: 9001

-Test all in concurrent connections 64, 128 virtual users (VUs) duration 5 seconds for each test.
+All tests are performed in concurrent connections using 64 and 128 virtual users (VUs) with a duration of 5 seconds for each test.

-1. Connection Speed
+1. Connection Speed Test

 path: `HTTP /`

-Client connect to Server return status `101` then client close the connection.
+The client connects to the server, gets a 101 status response, and then closes the connection.

-2. Sending and receiving plain text message
+2. Text Message Test

 path: `WS /plain`

-Client sending `{randomText}`, the server response `{randomText}`.
+The client sends `{randomText}`, and the server responds with `{randomText}`.

-3. Sending and receiving JSON message
+3. JSON Message Test

 path: `WS /json`

-Client sending `{"number": {randomNumber}}`
+The client sends `{"number": {randomNumber}}` and the server responds as follows:

-if number is odd the server response `{"number": {randomNumber + 1}}`
+If the number is odd, the server sends `{"number": {randomNumber + 1}}`.

-if number is even the server response `{"number": {randomNumber + 2}}`
+If the number is even, the server sends `{"number": {randomNumber + 2}}`.

-4. Sending and receiving binary message
+4. Binary Message Test

 path: `WS /binary`

-Client sending `number` in Int32Array message
+The client sends a `number` in an Int32Array message.

-if number is odd the server response `number+1`
+If the number is odd, the server responds with `number+1`.

-if number is even the server response `number+2`
+If the number is even, the server responds with `number+2`.

-### Sync and Async Test
+### Sync and Async Tests

-Asynchronous Test mean test mean send message without waiting the response message.
+Asynchronous test sends messages without waiting for the response message.

-Synchronous Test mean send message then send it again after receive the response message.
+Synchronous test sends a message, waits for the response message, and then sends the next message.

-### Why test with statement?
+### Why Test with a Condition Statement?

-because in the real use case, we didn't only use the receive and sending of the frameworks but we have other part of code example JSON parser, DB connect, etc.
+In real use cases, we don't only receive and send messages using frameworks.
+Other parts of the code, such as the JSON parser or DB connect, etc.

 ## Results

-check other results in `./results` directory
+Check other results in the `./results` directory.

 ### Connection Method 64 VUS Result